-This resource provides strategies to help parents and caregivers support the development of communications skills in young children.
+This resource provides strategies to help parents and caregivers understand baby communication and support the development of communications skills in young children.

 The capacity to communicate is the ability and desire to connect with others by exchanging ideas and feelings, both verbally and non-verbally.
 Most children learn to communicate to get a need met or to establish and maintain interaction with a loved adult.

 Babies communicate from birth, through sounds (crying, cooing, squealing), facial expressions (eye contact, smiling, grimacing) and gestures/body movements (moving legs in excitement or distress, and later, gestures like pointing.)
 Babies continue to develop communication skills when adults respond to their efforts to “tell” others about what they need or want.

 Children’s communication skills grow by leaps and bounds across the first few years of life:

 - A newborn nuzzles at her mother’s breast.
 Her mother says, “Oh, you must be hungry.
 Here you go.”
 This baby is learning that her loved ones will respond to her signals and communications.

 - A 9-month-old starts messing with the food on his high chair, as if wiping it clean with his hands.
 His father notices, saying: “Hey buddy, looks like you’re telling me you are all done.
 How about I take you out of there and we can head to the park.”
 This baby is learning that he is an effective communicator.

 - A 28-month-old is at the park.
 She is pointing urgently at something and saying to her grandfather, “Derl!
 Derl!
 Derl!”
 He says, “I’m sorry, sweetie, I don’t understand.
 Could you say it again?”
 She continues to point, and repeats herself a number of times.
 Finally, her grandfather says, “Oh, the squirrel.
 Yes, I see him up there in the tree!”
 This toddler is learning that her loved ones will “hang in there” and work hard to understand her attempts to communicate.